PreciousSalvador-sketch/PreciousSalvador-Website/ReadMe.txt.txt

 - Back Navigation Button: Added a return arrow for user-friendly navigation when an image is expanded.
 - Minimalist Styling: Chose a soft, neutral theme to allow artworks to stand out more, aligning with personal branding.

+ Hero Section Enhancement**:
+  - Increased heading and subtitle size to visually complement the background.
+  - Applied a `min-height: 100vh` layout to fill the screen and feel immersive.